OpenSource-Syndicate/RAVANA/architecture.md

 ### `AGISystem (main.py)`

 The brainstem.
 Bootstraps all modules, passes shared resources, and drives the autonomous loop.
+It offloads the task of executing specific actions to the `ActionManager`.

+### `ActionManager`

+Handles the registration and execution of all agent actions.
+It maps action names from the `DecisionEngine` to their corresponding implementations, keeping the `AGISystem` clean and focused on orchestration.

 ### `SituationGenerator`

 Prevents idleness by generating novel scenarios.
-Think of it as Ravana’s internal muse.
+Think of it as Ravana's internal muse.

 ### `DecisionEngine`